-Eye tests are vital because you might not necessarily feel pain when something is wrong with your eye health.
+Eye tests are vital because you may not feel any pain or discomfort when something is wrong with your eyes.
 A visit to your optician for an examination is an important health check that may detect initial signs of eye conditions before you’re aware of any symptoms.
 It is important to remember that many eye conditions can be treated if found early.

-People are often unaware that a sight test will also include a general health check that can pick up early signs of eye disease.
+People are often unaware that a sight test can pick up early signs of eye disease.
 An eye test can also help identify other health conditions such as high cholesterol, diabetes, high blood pressure and increased risk of stroke.

 Optometrists & ophthalmologists recommend that most people should get their eyes tested every two years.